-COGS is an abbreviation of the term cost of goods sold.
+COGS is the cost of those goods associated with product sales.
 The cost of goods sold includes the costs of all items that are directly or indirectly associated with the production or purchase of goods that have been sold.
 The main categories of costs included in COGS are:

 - Direct materials